-The MSPCA-Angell believes that farm animals are creatures of intrinsic value, complexity and dignity and that the billions of animals raised each year are entitled to live their lives consistent with the “5 Freedoms” – freedom from fear and distress, freedom from pain, injury and disease, freedom from hunger and thirst, freedom from discomfort, and freedom to express natural behaviors.
+The MSPCA-Angell believes that farm animals are creatures of intrinsic value, complexity, and dignity.
+We believe that the billions of animals raised each year are entitled to live their lives consistent with the “Five Freedoms” – freedom from fear and distress, freedom from pain, injury, and disease, freedom from hunger and thirst, freedom from discomfort, and freedom to express natural behaviors.

 - Performing surgeries on animals solely to prevent injuries resulting from confinement-induced stress or without the appropriate use of analgesia.

 The MSPCA-Angell believes that good animal husbandry should be based in humane stewardship and that the humane ethic should be applied to all farm animals.
 The MSPCA-Angell believes that farm animals in any management system should be kept in a safe and comfortable environment.
-They should have access to shelter from extremes of weather; protection from predators; adequately controlled temperature when indoors, ventilation and light, a clean and sanitary environment; protection from equipment failure and fire; housing and grouping appropriate to their behavioral and social needs; and a humane death.
+These animals should have access to shelter from extremes of weather, protection from predators, an adequately controlled temperature when indoors, ventilation and light, a clean and sanitary environment, protection from equipment failure and fire, housing and grouping appropriate to their behavioral and social needs, and a humane death.

 Therefore, the MSPCA-Angell will: